 The department provides access to a host of resources for both quantitative and qualitative research.
 The department is a member of the Inter-University Consortium for Political and Social Research (ICPSR) program, a membership that gives students access to numerous data sets on domestic and international issues related to the economy, education, family, gender, and health.
 We also house many data sets collected by the National Opinion Research Center (NORC), the Bureau of the Census, and by the faculty themselves.
 These data sets are available to students for theses, dissertations, course papers, and independent projects.
-We also provide graduate students with access to a large computer lab furnished with computers that are equipped with recent statistical software packages, including Stata 12 and the qualitative software program, HyperRESEARCH.
+We also provide graduate students with access to a large computer lab furnished with computers that are equipped with recent statistical software packages, including Stata 15, SAS, R-Studio, and a number of qualitative software program.

 The graduate program also emphasizes the importance of teaching.
 All of our Ph.D. students receive hands-on training and experience in teaching.
 Our training program includes an orientation workshop for new teaching assistants, a teaching seminar for Ph.D students, and an opportunity for Ph.D students to design and teach their own courses.The university also offers extensive resources including the Graduate Teaching Academy through the University of Oklahoma Center for Teaching Excellence.

 We strive to provide funding to all of our graduate students through assistantship positions.
 We also offer opportunities for summer funding through the Helen Riddle Fellowship Fund.
 To assist with travel to national and international conferences, the department and university also provide travel grants to graduate students who are presenting their own research.